sstelfox/stelfox.net/content/blog/2014-03-28-preventing-tmux-lockups.md

 will start displaying an update once every interval number of milliseconds.

 I can't see faster than my eye's refresh rate so that seems like a decent starting point.
-According to [wikipedia][2] the human eye/brain interface can process 10-12 images per second but we can notice 'choppiness' below 48 FPS.
+According to [Wikipedia][2] the human eye/brain interface can process 10-12 images per second but we can notice 'choppiness' below 48 FPS.
 Since I won't be reading anything flying by that fast I settled on a maximum rate of 10 FPS updated in my shell, or an interval of '100ms'.

-For the trigger I was signficantly less scientific, I dropped the trigger by 50, reloaded my tmux configuration, cat'd a large file and tested whether I could immediately kill the process and move between panes.
+For the trigger I was significantly less scientific, I dropped the trigger by 50, reloaded my tmux configuration, `cat`'d a large file and tested whether I could immediately kill the process and move between panes.
 I finally settled on a value of '75' for the trigger rate.
-It does make the output seem a little choppy but it is signficantly nicer to not kill my terminal.
+It does make the output seem a little choppy but it is significantly nicer to not kill my terminal.

-TL;DR Add the following lines to your ~/.tmux.conf file and you'll be in a much better shape:
+TL;DR Add the following lines to your `~/.tmux.conf` file and you'll be in a much better shape:

 ```
 setw -g c0-change-interval 50